-The NHS Long Term Plan details ambitious aims for the detection and treatment of cancer, with
+The NHS Long Term Plan details ambitious aims for the early diagnosis and treatment of cancer, with

 Cancer Alliances playing a key role in the delivery.

 - an extra 55,000 people each year will survive for five years or more following their cancer

 - three in four cancers (75 per cent) will be diagnosed at an early stage

 Why is it important?

 In Cheshire and Merseyside, 18,000 people are diagnosed with cancer each year, but due to new forms of treatment, better screening and healthier lifestyles, this number is reducing rapidly.
 Innovations in healthcare and treatment also mean that those who have cancer have a much better chance of surviving if diagnosed early.

 The national bowel screening coverage target is 60% – coverage in Cheshire and Merseyside varies from 52.8% to 64.3%

 The national breast screening coverage target is 70% – 9 out of 12 CCGs are above the 70% threshold, with coverage varying from 65% to 79.2%

 The national cervical screening coverage target is 80% – all CCGs in Cheshire and Merseyside fall below the threshold with coverage varying from 66.4-75.4%